amitops2103/1-TOPS-SILICON-ANALOG/ANALOG_PERIPHERAL/DAC/READme.md

 ### Why gm/ID = 8 for Current Source Transistors?

 Current sources must be **well-matched**.
-The dominant error is threshold mismatch (Pelgrom's rule):
+The dominant error is threshold mismatch :

 ```
 σ(V_th) = A_VTH / √(W × L)